-This IHL Talk will take place online on 9 June 2022 (18:00–19:00) and aims at clarifying the relevant frameworks of responsibility for the crimes committed by the Wagner troops.
-Panelists will notably address the following questions:
+This IHL Talk aimed at clarifying the relevant frameworks of responsibility for the crimes committed by the Wagner troops.
+Panelists notably addressed the following questions:

 The Geneva Academy is a member, via our two parent institutions, of swissuniversities, the umbrella organisation of the Swiss universities.

 OSCE mission to investigate violations of IHL and international human rights law in Ukraine

 International Legal Working Group on Accountability for International Crimes Committed in Ukraine

 State Emergency Service of Ukraine via Wikimedia Commons>

 Online Discussion: The OSCE Moscow Mechanism report on violations of International Law committed following Russia’s Invasion of Ukraine: Mariana Katzarova, an alumna of our Executive Master in International Law in Armed Conflict and the Founder and Chair of RAW in WAR (Reach All Women in War) participated, in this oline discussion along with our two faculty members Professors Marco Sassòli and Andrew Clapham (16 May 2022).

 We are constantly updating our Rule of Law in Armed Conflict (RULAC) online portal and its entries related to the crisis: the international armed conflict between Russia and Ukraine, and the non-international armed conflicts in Eastern Ukraine with the self-proclaimed ‘People’s Republics’ of Donetsk and Luhansk.
 RULAC also provides information about the military occupation of Crimea by Russia since July 2014.

 These entries and RULAC also provide information on classification and applicable international law, including international humanitarian law, international human rights law and international criminal law.